primeau/Larn/README.md

 bugs:
 * rapidly withdrawing 1 gold from bank adds a 1 to the end of player.GOLD
   - need to do one more action before leaving bank?
+* monsters move before missile spells are complete
 - altars are broken?
 - monsters 'disappear' infrequently when moving over specific squares
   - if you (re?)discover the square, they will always be visible again
-- cast lit at throne - gnome king == black spot
 - should lit 'discover' beyond where player has seen?
 - is interest being paid correctly?
-* monsters move before missile spells are complete
 - missile char stays visible sometimes
-- monsters don't advance after range attacks (probably due to 2x monster move "fix")
-- it looks like sometimes monster still attack twice
 - cell shows in previous location when descending H -> V1
 - monsters can get trapped on edge of screen in wizard mode
-- cells not revealed when blind
-- monster identification when blind is unreliable
-- extra newline in omnidirect spells
 - going up/down stairs can drop you onto a closed door, monster
-- object detection showed an empty dot? also treasure fining?
-- enter and exit building is counted as 2 moves
 - if you delete numbers (in bank, etc) to 0, you can't enter new numbers
+- blindness is generally broken
   - go blind, move to a known place, kill a monster = black spot
+  - cells not revealed when blind
+  - monster identification when blind is unreliable

 rename/refactor:
 - player.level.items[][] -> item